thinkbeforecoding/eskv/README.md

 [![build](https://github.com/thinkbeforecoding/eskv/actions/workflows/dotnet.yml/badge.svg)](https://github.com/thinkbeforecoding/eskv/actions/workflows/dotnet.yml)

-_eskv_ is an in-memory key/value and event store, for education purpose.
+_eskv_ is an in-memory key/value and event store, for educational purpose.

 ## Disclamer
 **_eskv_ is not meant to be run in production**. _eskv_ has been created to ease the _learning_ of event sourcing.
 Use a production-ready event store for production.